It’s difficult to know what your customers are thinking and feeling.

 2. Ask for feedback right after a purchase

 Another great tip: ask customers for feedback right after they buy something.
+Post-purchase customer experience plays a vital role in encouraging repeat orders.

 At this stage, customer feedback helps to ensure that you’re building a solid relationship—which will convert a one-time buyer into a loyal customer.
 Your buyers will feel included when they help a brand or store they really love.